COSC481W-2024Fall/OurSpace/README.md

 ### 6. Face Mask Policy
 - **Mask Policy:** Team members are free to wear face masks during meetings if they choose to.
 There is no requirement to wear masks unless it is mandated by the institution or a specific team member requests it due to health concerns.

+### 7. Team Meatings
+- **Discord:** The team plans to hold most of their weekly discussions remotely on weekends.
+This schedule allows everyone to recap and catch up after the week, offering the convenience of participating from home.
+Periodic in-person meetings will also be arranged as needed.